 Confidential Information must also be considered during investment, asset acquisition or joint-venture discussions.
 This is important to ensure that your intellectual property is properly safeguarded.
 We recommend use of well-drafted non-disclosure agreement (NDA) and if you are the buyer, an audit of the confidential information, to ascertain its scope and true value, and how it will fit in your organisation.

 If you are the disclosing party, it is not essential to disclose every piece of Confidential Information before a deal is signed, however, you must clearly inform the other side that certain critical confidential information cannot be disclosed until a deal is finalised, because such information is what gives your business it’s competitive edge over competitors, and disclosing the details prior to signing of an a joint venture or buyout agreement would empower your competitors.
-But this must not be overstated.
+Your Patent Attorney will advise you that this must not be overstated.

-To give an example, if you have patented a process of coating metal surfaces using nanomaterials prepared using a certain method, and subsequently you realise that you can more efficiently and cost-effectively operate the machinery when at a temperature of between 23 to 27 degrees centigrade, using the same process, but with savings of 15% on substrate and coating material than when operating at other temperatures as disclosed in your Patent specification, this information can give you a competitive edge of overs others who are not aware of the optimum operational temperatures of the process.
+If you have patented a process of coating metal surfaces using nanomaterials prepared using a certain method, and subsequently you realise that you can more efficiently and cost-effectively operate the machinery when at a temperature of between 23 to 27 degrees centigrade, using the same process, but with savings of 15% on substrate and coating material than when operating at other temperatures as disclosed in your Patent specification, this information can give you a competitive edge over others who are not aware of the optimum operational temperatures of the process.
 Thus, while you may disclose the contents of the Patent application/ granted Patent, once an NDA has been signed, it is in your best interest to disclose the critical part of the confidential information only after a long-term commercial agreement that you are happy with has been signed.